auth0-samples/auth0-acul-samples/README.md

 </div>
 ```

-The system supports **Organization > Settings > Theme Default** precedence and scales to 80+ screen types without modification.
+The system supports **Organization > Theme > Settings** precedence and scales to 80+ screen types without modification.

 <a id="documentation"></a>